ssafar/effulgence2epub/README.md

 Anyway.
 This is a Thing that downloads it from dreamwidth.org (all of it!), and generates a nice ebook out of it.
 It's not the only Thing with the first property (I'm thinking of [effulgence-mirror](https://github.com/liammdalton/effulgence-mirror)), but most likely the only one (so far) with the second.
 It generates .epub files, which can then easily be converted to e.g. Kindle formats.
 (More on the exact meaning of "easily" coming up later.)

-Since the actual ebooks are accessible (here?)
-(TODO put up link), if you'd only like to read Effulgence itself, just downloading those is your best bet.
+Since the actual ebooks are up already ([epub](http://luminous.elcenia.com/effulgence/effulgence.epub) and [mobi](http://luminous.elcenia.com/effulgence/effulgence.mobi)), if you'd only like to read Effulgence itself, just downloading those is your best bet.
 If you're interested in how to create ebooks or download lots of pages or something similar, read on.

 Requirements
 ============